Downton aiming for Globes win again

 "This continued run of success for Downton in the US awards demonstrates the affection for the show in America and shows that British writing, acting and production can match the very best of Hollywood."

-There was also a nomination for Homeland star Damian Lewis in the best actor in a television drama series category alongside other big names including Mad Men's Jon Hamm and Boardwalk Empire's Steve Buscemi.
+There was also a nomination for the January 13 awards for Homeland star Damian Lewis in the best actor in a television drama series category alongside other big names including Mad Men's Jon Hamm and Boardwalk Empire's Steve Buscemi.

-His co-star, Claire Danes, faces competition from Dockery in the race to be named the best actress in a television drama series.
+His co-star, Claire Danes, faces competition from Michelle in the race to be named the best actress in a television drama series.